MISP/misp-rfc/misp-taxonomy-format/raw.md

 :   Exercise is a taxonomy to describe if the information is part of one or more cyber or crisis exercise.

 extended-event:
 :   Reasons why an event has been extended.
 This taxonomy must be used on the extended event.
-The competitive analysis aspect is from Psychology of Intelligence Analysis by Richard J. Heuer, Jr. ref:http://www.f oo.be/docs/intelligence/PsychofIntelNew.pdf
+The competitive analysis aspect is from Psychology of Intelligence Analysis by Richard J. Heuer, Jr. ref:http://www.foo.be/docs/intelligence/PsychofIntelNew.pdf

 failure-mode-in-machine-learning:
 :   The purpose of this taxonomy is to jointly tabulate both the of these failure modes in a single place.
-Intentional failures wherein the failure is caused by an active adversary attempting to subvert the syst em to attain her goals – either to misclassify the result, infer private training data, or to steal the underlying algorithm.
-Unintentional failures wherein the failure is because an ML system produces a formall y correct but completely unsafe outcome.
+Intentional failures wherein the failure is caused by an active adversary attempting to subvert the system to attain her goals – either to misclassify the result, infer private training data, or to steal the underlying algorithm.
+Unintentional failures wherein the failure is because an ML system produces a formally correct but completely unsafe outcome.

 false-positive:
 :   This taxonomy aims to ballpark the expected amount of false positives.